 5. Das Sandmännchen

-There are four additional figures around the city; check the following Erfurt map for kids, in German (Kinderstadtplan).
+Additional figures around the city can be found in the following Erfurt map for kids (Kinderstadtplan, in German).

 Thanks to Germany Tourism, Erfurt Tourismus, and Visit Thuringia for their support during GTM15 and for access to various venues throughout the city and region, and to Mercure Hotel Erfurt Altstadt for their generous hospitality.
 I made the five photos above on 26 April 2015.
 This post appears on Fotoeins Fotopress at fotoeins.com as http://wp.me/p1BIdT-6ZR.